bhanugoudm041/waybackurl/README.md

 You can store output to a file using -f or --filename

 python3 waybackurl.py -u URL -f FILENAME

-You can print an awesome banner using -b or --banner
-NOTE: If you dont want banner just remove -b or --banner from command

-python3 waybackurl.py -u URL -f FILENAME -b YES/NO

 If you found any import issues just install